hville/pico-dom/readme.md

 * 2kb gzip, no dependencies
 * all text injections and manipulations done through the secure `textContent` and `nodeValue` DOM API
 * available in CommonJS, ES6 modules and browser versions
 * All in ES5 with ES modules, CJS module and iife for browsers.
-Should work well on mobile and older browsers.
+Should work well on mobile and older browsers like IE9.

 ### Limitations